strothj/react-app-rewire-typescript-babel-preset/README.md

 ### Setting up Dev

-Here's a brief intro about what a developer must do in order to start developing the project further:
+The project is structured as a monorepo to ensure that packages resolve correctly when used in a monorepo environment.

+Clone the project and install the dependencies using Yarn.

 ```shell
 git clone https://github.com/strothj/react-app-rewire-typescript-babel-preset.git